 What is CAC and why is it key for a dealership?

 The CAC (Customer Acquisition Cost) is the average cost you incur to acquire a new customer.
-In the context of a dealership, it includes everything you invest to close a sale: advertising, marketing tools, salaries of the sales team, commissions, and any expenses related to lead generation.
+In the context of a dealership, it includes everything you invest to close a sale: advertising, marketing tools, sales team salaries, commissions and any expense related to lead generation.

 Simple example: if you spend €3,000 a month on marketing and achieve 10 sales, your CAC is €300 per customer.

 Why does it matter?
-Because it allows you to know if you are overspending to acquire customers, if your strategy is profitable, and when it’s time to adjust your campaigns.
+Because it lets you know whether you are spending too much to acquire customers, whether your strategy is profitable and when it is time to adjust your campaigns.

 How to calculate CAC step by step